In a fragmented reality, Wikipedia isn’t just a refuge. It’s a roadmap

-2020 was an ignominious year.
+Last year was an ignominious one.
 We saw successive crises come home to roost: Police brutality underscored the corrosive effects of structural racism, devastating floods and wildfires gave urgency to the need for decarbonization, and under-resourcing undermined essential public institutions amidst a pandemic when we needed them most.
 Each of these systems shocks were made worse by a compounding crisis of lack of trust in information sources, limiting our ability to understand and act upon these most urgent issues of our time.

 As we grapple with this epistemic emergency, Wikipedia, the free online encyclopedia, is turning 20 years old.
 I am CEO of the Wikimedia Foundation, the organization that oversees it and supports its volunteer community.